-By David Soren (alias Howie Davis)
+By David Soren (known in vaudeville as Howie Davis)

 Regents Prof. David Soren in the ruins of Kourion, Cyprus in 1986